What is it?

 For many young athletes rest is not a realistic option, the race, game or event they are training for is just around the corner.
 Our bodies are wonderful “machines”, if you rest it long enough it will heal itself.
 How long?
 This is uncertain.
 If you do not rest long enough the injury may not heal.
 You need to rest your knees until it does not hurt to run.
 There are devices such as the Pro-Tech patella compression brace that sometimes allows a young athlete to continue training by decreasing stress at the patella tendon and tibial tuberosity.

 Drugs such as Ibuprofen are anti-inflammatory agents not healing agents.
-They actually impair the healing process and many times allow a young athlete to injure themselves further.
+They can actually impair the healing process and many times allow a young athlete to injure themselves further.
 Studies have shown that these medications are harmful to your body, can cause ulcers and strain your liver.